TheRealZero/AxoniusPS/Docs/Get-AxUser.md

 ```

 ### -AXKey
-The API key for Axonius.
+The API key for the Axonius instance.
-Default is taken from the AX_KEY environment variable.

 ```yaml
 Type: String